GET IN TOUCH

 SUBMITTING YOUR ALBUM FOR CONSIDERATION

-You can either send a CD/Vinyl (with band bio/info and photos) to our postal address or send a digital submission using the form below.
+You can either send a CD/Vinyl (with band bio/info and photos) to our postal address or send a digital submission using the form above.
 Please, DO NOT contact us asking if it's OK to send your material.
 If it wasn't, you wouldn't be reading this.

 IMPORTANT!
 Make sure the digital submission includes all info about the band, photos and a link to the material in the body of your message.
 Dropbox, WeTransfer, Google Drive, Bandcamp (with a download code) are all accepted.
 Sending uncompleted stuff, or not including links with the download option will result in your request to be ignored.